 This graph shows that these 2 sources actually agree very well with each other to show trends over time.
 As the two sources do not fully overlap, analysis of the early 90s will be exclusively from Autosport, whereas the most recent years will be from the Reddit data.

 This zoomed in graph shows the yearly variations better.
-Although the data looks relatively flat (and erratic!) for much of this period, there is a steady upwards trend over time.
+Although the data looks relatively flat (and erratic!), there is a steady upwards trend over time.
 The major discrepancy to this trend is in 2005.
-This is explained by a rule which stipulated that tyres could not be changed during the race, meaning that significant differences in tyre life were impossible.
+This is explained by a rule which stipulated that tyres could not be changed during the race.
+This meant that significant differences in tyre life were impossible.
 Naturally this lead to a reduced ability (and desire) to overtake cars on track.
 It also lead to the disastrous US GP, where only 6 cars started the race, further negatively impacting the number of overtakes.

 These changes were successful, putting overtaking rates at their highest rate ever recorded.
 Subsequent years saw overtaking rates fall (although still remain very high).
-This could be due to DRS zones being better optimised, but it probably more likely due to Pirelli becoming more conservative with their tyres.
-Other factors like the wider cars introduced in 2017 may also be partly responsible for the general downwards trend observed today (but note again that overtakes did not increase in 1998 when the narrower cars were first introduced).
+This could be due to DRS zones being better optimised.
+However, it’s probably more likely due to Pirelli becoming more conservative with their tyres.
+Other factors like the wider cars introduced in 2017 may be partly responsible for the general downwards trend observed today.
+(However, note again that overtakes did not increase in 1998 when the narrower cars were first introduced).

 It is worth pointing out how difficult it is to properly compare overtaking rates season by season.
 Factors such as number of cars in a grand prix, reliability rates, grid penalties, circuits raced on and number of wet races vary year to year and can be difficult to account for.
 It can be difficult to separate random yearly variations from all of these factors.